IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 Here, we explicitly handle the error case and supply a helpful error message.
 But this code does something more important than simply providing the error message.

-`error()` is a Lua function that causes execution of the function to immediately end.
-Thus, TypeScript is smart enough to realize that if the code gets to the `AddMaxHearts()` line, the type of `player` is no longer `EntityPlayer | undefined` - it would have to be a `EntityPlayer`.
+`error` is a Lua function that causes execution of the function to immediately end.
+Thus, TypeScript is smart enough to realize that if the code gets to the `AddMaxHearts` line, the type of `player` is no longer `EntityPlayer | undefined` - it would have to be a `EntityPlayer`.
 You can confirm this by mousing over the variable in VSCode.

 Since many of the Isaac API methods can fail, you will have to use _type narrowing_ like this in many places in your code.
 Sometimes, it can be annoying to explicitly check to see if things go wrong.
-But _type narrowing_ should be seen as a good thing: by handling errors in a sane way, you safely limit the damage that run-time errors can cause.
+But _type narrowing_ should be seen as a good thing: by handling errors in a sane way, you safely compartmentalize the damage that run-time errors can cause.
 And when things do go wrong, troubleshooting what happened becomes a lot easier.